 7) Ask for examples of work in your industry.

-When you’re starting to search a portfolio, it’s natural to gravitate toward a video agency’s flashy, edgy, viral video successes.
+When you’re starting to search a video production company’s portfolio, it’s natural to gravitate toward a video agency’s flashy, edgy, viral video successes.
 These are certainly great indicators of talent, but an epic CGI spot for a B2C company doesn’t tell you what they can do with your niche B2B subject.
 You want to know what their capabilities are in a specific context.

 Tip: Ask for examples of previous work they’ve done within your industry to gauge this.
 You want to know that they understand your audience and sphere and can work within those guidelines.